 Image source: The Riverside Gardens Market

 Limber up and pound the pavement with your pup.
-Dogs can be walked on a leash along most City streets but are not allowed in the Queen Street Mall.
-Take the scenic route and stroll along the new Riverwalk, stretching from the City Reach Boardwalk, at the corner of Alice Street and Edward Street, to Bunya Walk in the Botanic Gardens.
-Or, meander along the river until you reach the historic Howard Smith Wharves.
+Dogs can be walked on a leash along most Brisbane CBD streets but are not allowed in Queen Street Mall.
+Take the scenic route and stroll along the Riverwalk, stretching from the City Reach Boardwalk at the corner of Alice Street and Edward Street, to Bunya Walk in the Botanic Gardens.
+Or, meander along the river until you reach the historic Howard Smith Wharves precinct.

 Get a dogs-eye view of the river with up to two pets permitted to accompany their owners across Brisbane’s network of CityCats and ferries.
 Dogs can feel the wind in their fur from the lower-level external passenger areas and can travel off-peak from 8.30am to 3.30pm and 7pm to 6am Monday to Friday and all weekend.
 To keep pets, owners and passengers safe and comfortable, make sure four-legged travellers are on a lead and wearing a muzzle or in an enclosed carrier.
 Be sure to pack extra waste bags and if they become stressed or a little sick, let the ferry crew know and they will help you disembark at the next stop.

 For more information, including acceptable muzzles and carriers, visit TransLink.